 The Power of Colour In The Workplace

-With the ongoing pandemic, it has become more important than ever to create a safe working environment where we can make the most of our workspaces and workday.
-A worthwhile approach is to explore how colour used in the office has a significant correlation to how we feel while sitting at our desks, and how productive we are.
+With the ongoing pandemic, it has become more important that ever to create a safe working environment where we can make the most of our workspaces and workday.
+A worthwhile is to explore how colour used in the office has a significant correlation to how we feel while sitting at our desks and how productive we are.

 Psychological influence of colours in the workplace

 In the workplace, the use of specific colours can have a positive impact on happiness, productivity, and general mental wellbeing.
 Deciding what colour palette and tones to incorporate into the office design requires careful planning in order to keep employees inspired and motivated, whilst maintaining a sense of calm and composure in spite of stressful deadlines.

 Vibrant shades of red and orange infuse the office with a sense of dynamism needed to reinvigorate a sluggish team, whereas cool colours such as green and purple are known to boost creativity and inspire innovation.
 Green in particular has soothing and comforting effects, perfect for helping to keep anxiety levels in check.

 The strategic inculcation of colours is thus imperative when it comes to designing a productive and healthy workplace.
 This involves the careful consideration of tones and shades to ensure an optimum balance of colour throughout the office.

 Choose the right colours